Skip to content

 #JBL Clip 5: Best for Travel and Backpacks

 Under 9 oz with a built-in carabiner, the Clip 5 is the one you actually take everywhere.
-We clipped it to a backpack loop and forgot it was there for a whole hike.
+Clip it to a backpack loop and you’ll forget it’s there for a whole hike.
 Sound is small but clear, with enough bass for podcasts and casual playlists.

 JBL’s Clip 5 spec sheet lists a 45mm driver and IP67 water and dust resistance, so it shrugs off rain and pool splashes.
-We measured roughly 10 to 12 hours at moderate volume, which beat the bigger Flip 7 in our endurance runs.
-At max volume that drops closer to 5 hours.
+It lasts a long time at moderate volume, with a rated runtime that edges out the bigger Flip 7.
+At max volume that runtime drops considerably.

 Pros: Integrated carabiner, ultra-light, IP67 rated, strong moderate-volume battery